nisnt2411/code_fun_do-code_geeks/README.md

 5. our web app will act as a common platform for all the relief camps and NGOs and using the available data they could also

 maximize their output.
-disasters

 5. At last the web app will contain all the important links ,blogs and contact numbers which could be needed during the disaster

  if time permits we will definiely add features like:)

- 6. Taking the weather information and update the areas which are more proned to the flood so that some strict action could be
+ 6. Taking the weather information and updating the areas which are more proned to the flood so that some strict action could be

  taken in advance.